 Her passion and talent for composition has always been grown and she produced several albums: The international compilation “Bands United” in which she participates offers her worldwide exposure and she is contacted to compose music, in Europe and across the Atlantic.

 Her neoclassical music has quickly oriented her into film music and sound design.
 This brings up the next jobs with the Banshee Studios (UK) to compose the music of their video games.
 In 2006, her composition “Daydreaming” is played at One olympic show in Turin during the Olympic Games.
-More recently, she has joined the team of the web serie “The Fumble zone” to compose its soundtrack.
-And has also collaborated with Swiss Aerial, a society specialized in high definition aerial imagery.
-And she regularly works with the studios Mithril to compose the soundtracks of their videos.
+More recently, she has composed soundtracks for many short films, webseries, videos etc.

-Beside this she also compose soundtracks for short films (Bleed for me, Love.Life.Lie, Nouvelle trajectoire, Fissure…).
-In 2015, “L’Inconnue du Parc”, a short film directed by Sébastien Cornioley, for which she composed the music, and is selected at the 68th Cannes Film Festival and this allows her to climb the mythical red carpet.
+In 2015, “L’Inconnue du Parc”, a short film directed by Sébastien Cornioley, she composed the music for, had been selected at the 68th Cannes Film Festival and this allows her to climb the mythical red carpet.

-Now she focuses more on epic music, influenced by great composers as Thomas Bergersen, Ivan Torrent or James Paget.
+Now she focuses more on epic music, influenced by great composers as Thomas Bergersen, Ivan Torrent, Olaf Arnalds or James Paget.